Create a Zone Alias

 Pointing root domains to your Zone URL

-There are DNS providers offering better solutions to this problem such as nsone.
-They call it ALIAS records (nsone) or CNAME Flattening (Cloudflare), which allows to point a root domain (“naked” domain) to a Zone Alias.
+There are DNS providers offering better solutions to this problem such as NS1.
+They call it ALIAS records (NS1) or CNAME Flattening (Cloudflare).
+This allows the root (naked) domain to be pointed to a Zone URL.
 It is important to note that the CNAME record will be masqueraded as an A record.

 There are a few advantages to setting up a Zone Alias as opposed to using the KeyCDN Zone URL provided in the dashboard.